BojanaVasilevska/flask-ecommerce-analytics/README.md

 ```
 ### Activate a virtual environment

-#### Before you can start installing or using packages in your virtual environment you’ll need to activate it.
-Activating a virtual environment will put the virtual environment-specific python and pip executables into your shell’s PATH.
+#### Before you can start installing or using packages in your virtual environment you’ll need to `activate` it.
+Activating a virtual environment will put the virtual environment-specific `python` and `pip` executables into your shell’s `PATH`.

 Activate venv on Unix/macOS: